Kriesse/urbanraum/_workshops/in_and_out_of_verticality.md

   We consider the work as an opportunity for observing, feeling, experiencing, exchanging, confronting and dancing with joy.

-  For more information, please visit: www.incorpo.org
+  For more information, please visit: http://incorpo.org/dance%20approach/workshop.html

   Schedule:
-  12:30-17:30; Workshop "In and out of verticality”
+  Workshop | 12:30 - 17:30
-  18h: free vegetarian soup
+  Break with free vegetarian soup | 18:00
-  19:30h: Showing with workshop members + “Turtle” dance performance created using the principle shared within the workshop (danced by Laura Giuntoli and Lina Kukulis).
+  Showing with workshop members "Turtle" Dance Performance (danced by Laura Giuntoli and Lina Kukulis)| 19:30

   Costs: